 Ask for Help

 When you’re getting started with a new software system, you’re bound to have questions and concerns.
 So ask.
-Just like your company, the software provider who make the tools you use want their products to work well for you.
+Just like your company, the software providers that make the tools you use want their products to work well for you.
 Don’t hesitate to suggest new features, either.
 A software company won’t always be able to accommodate requests (and you shouldn’t adopt a tool assuming that you’ll be able to change it).
-But many vendors take customer suggestions very seriously, and have a rapid product development cycle that allows for such flexibility.
+But many vendors take customer suggestions very seriously and have a rapid product development cycle that allows for such flexibility.